arrrtem22/arrrtem22/README.md

 # 💫 About Me:
-I'm a Software Engineer from Ukraine with experience in Java, React, and Flutter
+I'm a Software Engineer from Ukraine with experience in Node.js, Java, and Flutter

 Shoot me an Email or add me on LinkedIn